ToshioCP/Gtk4-tutorial/sec1.md

 ### Tutorial document

-The tutorial is about gtk4 libraries.
+This tutorial is about gtk4 libraries.
 It is originally used on linux with C compiler, but now it is used more widely, on windows and macOS, with Vala, python and so on.
 However, this tutorial describes only C programs on linux.

-You need:
+If you want to try the examples in the tutorial, you need:

 - PC with linux distribution like ubuntu, debian and so on.
 - Gcc